The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 How does home contents coverage work?

-Home contents insurance is coverage that protects your personal belongings.
+Home contents insurance—also known as personal property insurance--is coverage that protects your personal belongings.
 The exact specifications of your home contents coverage depend on your policy details, but it generally covers your personal belongings up to your coverage limits in the case of their damage or destruction via a covered loss.

 Let’s explore the ins and outs of home contents insurance to ensure your personal property is protected.